-Charles Manson’s Son Defends Dad’s Twisted Legacy, ‘He didn’t necessarily kill.’
+Charles Manson’s Son Defends Dad’s Twisted Legacy: ‘He Didn’t Necessarily Kill’

-Charles Manson’s son Michael Brunner, 51, spoke to Los Angeles Times, claiming his father is misunderstood and has been unfairly vilified.
+Charles Manson’s son, Michael Brunner, 51, spoke to Los Angeles Times, claiming his father is misunderstood and has been unfairly vilified.

-“I would say 95% of the public looks at Charlie as this mass-murdering dog, and it’s really, obviously, just not true,” Brunner explained.
+“I would say 95 percent of the public looks at Charlie as this mass-murdering dog, and it’s really, obviously, just not true,” Brunner explained.
 “He didn’t necessarily kill.”

-This is the first time in 26 years, the son of the famous cult leader and Mary Theresa Brunner, a member of the “Manson family,” has opened up about his father.
-In 1993, the then 25-year-old spoke to KCBS in Los Angeles about Manson, following the siege of the Waco compound in Texas.
+This is the first time in 26 years that the son of the famous cult leader and Mary Theresa Brunner, a member of the “Manson family,” has opened up about his father.
+In 1993, the then-25-year-old spoke to KCBS in Los Angeles about Manson, following the siege of the Waco compound in Texas.

 “Sorry [about] all of what happened, you know.
 I wish things could be different.
 But they’re not,” he said.

-When Brunner, born Valentine Michael Manson, was just 14-months-old, Manson instructed Charles “Tex” Watson, Susan Atkins, Patricia Krenwinkel and Linda Kasabian to go to a mansion on Cielo Drive in Benedict Canyon.
+When Brunner, born Valentine Michael Manson, was just 14 months old, Manson instructed Charles “Tex” Watson, Susan Atkins, Patricia Krenwinkel and Linda Kasabian to go to a mansion on Cielo Drive in Benedict Canyon.
 On August 8, 1969, the three brutally murdered actress Sharon Tate, stabbing her 16 times as she pled for her unborn son’s life.
 The actress was almost nine months pregnant.
 Jay Sebring, Abigail Folger, Voytek Frykowski and Steven Parent were also killed.
 The following day, members of the Manson family murdered Leno and Rosemary LaBianca.

 During the murders, Brunner’s mother was being held at L.A.
 County’s Sybil Brand Institute for Women for stealing credit cards.